tgxs002/align_sd/README.md

 ### [Project page](https://tgxs002.github.io/align_sd_web/) | [Arxiv](https://arxiv.org/abs/2303.14420) | [Space demo](https://huggingface.co/spaces/xswu/align_sd)

 This is the official repository for the paper: Better Aligning Text-to-Image Models with Human Preference.
 The paper demonstrates that Stable Diffusion can be improved via learning from human preferences.
-By learning from human preferences, the model is better aligned with user intentions, and also produce images with less artifacts, such as weird limbs and faces.
+By learning from human preferences, the model is better aligned with user intentions and also produces images with fewer artifacts, such as weird limbs and faces.

 ## Updates
+*  [07/14/2023] The paper is accepted by ICCV 2023!
 *  [06/16/2023] We released [HPS v2](https://github.com/tgxs002/HPSv2), a stronger preference prediction model trained with a much larger dataset!
 *  [05/10/2023] We release the full training code for adapting Stable Diffusion.
 Check it out!
 *  [03/29/2023] We released [a Web demo using Gradio on Hugging Face](https://huggingface.co/spaces/xswu/align_sd).
 Check it out!